False vivipary

 False vivipary is an abnormal condition found in many types of plants in which a plantlet is produced where the flower should appear.
 It is not a completely understood topic, but some say it could be caused by a hormonal mistake.
 The plantlet which appears can be rooted and grown like normal plants.
-This abnormal behavior can occasionally be seen in many types of carnivorous plants.
+This abnormal behavior can occasionally be seen in many types of carnivorous plants. and in many certain species of aloe, such as agave.